 Findings

-- 38.79% of submitters referenced intrinsic data quality at least once; mentions were more frequent in the second consultation period (24.3%) than the first (19.6%).
+• 38.79% of submitters referenced intrinsic data quality at least once; mentions rose in the second period (24.3% general references vs. 19.6% in the first).

-- Among major platforms, only Meta and Snapchat explicitly raised data quality, with Meta strategically inverting the argument: claiming that platform data is too poor to be useful, therefore researcher access is futile.
+• Of major platforms, only Meta and Snapchat explicitly mentioned data quality — Meta strategically inverted the argument, claiming low platform data quality rendered researcher access futile.

-- Researchers most frequently invoked completeness and accuracy, tying these to specific collection methods (APIs, data donations, scraping) and calls for independent audits.
+• Researchers most often cited completeness and accuracy, linking them to collection methods (APIs, donations, scraping) and calling for independent audits.

-- Advocacy partially succeeded: data quality language entered Recitals 7 and 13 of the final Delegated Regulation, but researchers did not secure rights to initiate mediation under Article 13.
+• Advocacy succeeded in adding data-quality language to Recitals 7 and 13 of the final Delegated Regulation, but failed to secure researcher rights to initiate mediation under Article 13.

 Connections